OpenNTI/nti.docs.platform.enduser/adminguide/createcourse.rst

 This guide will walk you through creating a new course "shell," as well as Course Setup.

-.. note:: Please be aware that although creating a new course is reserved only as a Site Admin feature, course setup can be completed by editors and instructors of the course.
+.. note:: Please be aware that although creating a new course is reserved only as a Site Admin feature, course setup can be completed by those with editing and full access.
+We will discuss these roles below.

 Create Course Shell
 ====================